Understanding Equivalent Fractions: A Deep Dive into 2/4

 Finding Equivalent Fractions of 2/4

 The key to finding equivalent fractions lies in the concept of simplifying or reducing a fraction to its simplest form.
-We can do this by finding the greatest common divisor (GCD) of the numerator and denominator.
+So we can do this by finding the greatest common divisor (GCD) of the numerator and denominator.
 The GCD is the largest number that divides both the numerator and the denominator without leaving a remainder.

 Let's find the simplest form of 2/4: